 When I think of Spring, I think of planting seeds, growing plants and flowers, gardening ideas and all things outside!
-With these easy seed science activities, even the youngest kids can explore, investigate and plant seeds right along with the big kids or just you!
-These ideas are also perfect for the classroom setting to.
-Sharing simple science activities with kids is a great way to get them involved in the world around them.
+With these easy seed experiments, even the youngest kids can explore, investigate and plant seeds right along with the big kids or just you!
+These ideas are also perfect for the classroom setting too.

 10 AWESOME EASY SEED SCIENCE ACTIVITIES FOR KIDS

 A seed jar is one of the coolest seed science activities to try!
 We had a blast watching our seeds go through each phase of growing!

 You can also plant seeds in eggshells.
 We checked out our seeds in different phases of growth.
 Also a fun dirt sensory activity.

 I love all the mini seed activities from Gift of Curiosity.
 She has some great ideas for setting up awesome mini experiments with seeds.
 What do seeds need?
 Such great learning!

 An Every Day Story set up an experiment to see how deep you should plant your seeds.